MicrosoftDocs/well-architected/well-architected/sap/security.md

 Network and application security controls are baseline security measures for every SAP workload.
 Their importance bears repeating to enforce the idea that the SAP network and application requires rigorous security review and baseline controls to protect.

-***(1) Network security*** - Network security groups (NSGs) allow you to filter network traffic to and from your SAP workload.
+**(1) Network security** - Network security groups (NSGs) allow you to filter network traffic to and from your SAP workload.
 You can define NSG rules to allow or deny access to your SAP application.
 You can allow access to the SAP application ports from on-premises IP addresses ranges and denying public internet access.

-***(2) Application security*** - In general, the security best practices for application development also apply in the cloud.
+**(2) Application security** - In general, the security best practices for application development also apply in the cloud.
 These include things like protecting against cross-site request forgery, thwarting cross-site scripting (XSS) attacks, and preventing SQL injection attacks.
 Application security groups (ASGs) should be used to make it easier to configure the network security of a workload.
-The ASG can be used in security rules instead of explicit IPs for VMs.
-And the VMs are then assigned to ASG.
-This will support the reuse of the same policy over different application landscapes, because of this abstraction layer.
+The ASG can be used in security rules instead of explicit IPs for VMs, and the VMs are then assigned to ASG.
+This configuration supports the reuse of the same policy over different application landscapes.

 Cloud applications often use managed services that have access keys.
 Never check access keys into source control.
 Instead, store application secrets in Azure Key Vault.
-For more information, see Azure application security groups overview | Microsoft Learn
+For more information, see [Azure application security groups](/azure/virtual-network/application-security-groups).

 For more information, see: